Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/how-to-start-blogging.md

 Gathering feedback, listening to your readers, and improving with that valuable information.

 Start writing!
-Don't wait till you have the perfect article or build your own blog from scratch.
+Don't wait till you have the perfect article or build your blog from scratch.

 Just write your first article, do a spellcheck and publish it!
 You can also go back and improve it.

-With that said, drop your blog in a tweet to me, I can't wait to read it!
+That said, drop your blog in a tweet to me.
+I can't wait to read it!

 ### Thank you for reading, and let's connect!